 Let's create the fundamental components of the Recipe Book: the recipe and its ingredient list.
 We will utilize Historical properties to enable built-in Undo/Redo support.

 Create the IngredientViewModel, which supports Undo/Redo operations for editing the ingredient name and amount.
-Place this file in the Pages directory, alongside the other source files.
+Place this file in the Pages/Ingredients directory.

 // IngredientViewModel.cs